Neerajjr11/ZS-PRIZE/README.md

 India has a chronic disease burden or non-communicable diseases burden of almost 20% of its population, where nearly 200 million people have some chronic disease.
 Of that, just diabetes and hypertension afflict some 100 million people, and that patient population is growing by 13% a year.
 To make matters worse, the rate of patient adherence to prescribed treatments is abysmally low.

 ## Our Approach
+* Currently there is dysfunction in healthcare, the cost of medicines outweigh the outcomes of the patients.
+* MEDHEAD aims to address the inadequacies in the current healthcare system by providing access to basic health and medical information for patients.

+## Components
+* Report Scanner
+* Medical Chatbot
+* Compare with Friends
+* Recommendations Module
+* Doctor Appointment

+## Prototype
+It is divided into five modules
+* Clean UI
+* Report Scanner
+* Medical Chatbot
+* Comparison with other users and friends
+* Online Medic
+*

 ## Authors